 To do their very best, our advice to students is:

-• Check you have understood the task and made a good note of the hand in date in your organiser.
+• Check you have understood the task and made a good note of the completion date.

 • Ask your teacher what you need to do in order to achieve your best.